Unrecognized

 The Bulldog Lab will take to any form of exercise such as swimming or agility training.
 With enough exercise during the day, they will be happy to laze around and cuddle up in the evening.

-While some mixed breed dogs will inherit more acute health concerns from their parents, dogs are often cross-bred to remove these health problems, making them a more robust breed than their parents.
+While some mixed breed dogs will inherit more acute health concerns from their parents, dogs are often cross-bred to remove these health problems, making them often a more robust breed than their parents.

 With a healthy, active lifestyle and the correct nutrition, a Bullador can enjoy a lifespan of between 10-12 years.